July 2026 New Releases

 There has never been any racial diversity among the prom queen candidates at Banneker, so the BSU decides to make their own statement on beauty and run a candidate—and Ida and JJ's new girlfriend will each compete for the crown.
 Except the candidates start getting picked off one by one, and Ida is sure she's being stalked.
 Forget winning a tiara, who will live to see prom?

-The Gilded Blade by Jennifer Lynn Barnes (Little, Brown) - description not yet updated on Goodreads.
+Ruinous Ends by I.V.
+Marie (Delacorte) - description not yet updated on Goodreads.

 No comments: